-I, ALBERT F. DEL ROSARIO, Filipino, of legal age, with office address at the 116 Valero corner Rufino Street, Salcedo Village, Makati City, after having been duly sworn in accordance with law do hereby declare that:
+I, ALBERT F. DEL ROSARIO, Filipino, of legal age, with office address at 15th Floor, Chatham House, 116 Valero corner Rufino Street, Salcedo Village, Makati City, after having been duly sworn in accordance with law do hereby declare that:

 - 1. I am a nominee for independent director of ROCKWELL LAND CORPORATION and was elected as independent director since June 8, 2017. - 2.
 I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):